 Firstly, the microcontroller replies with an OK for every packet receives.
 This first reply indicates that the packet received has not been corrupted, and its contents have been stored and processed successfully.
 Once this occurs, it is now safely possible to send another packet to the printer, if QueueManager has more packets pending.

 Secondly, and more importantly, the microcontroller will reply with a "completed" packet.
 This indicates to the computer host software that the command in the sent packet has finished being completed entirely.
 (Of course, all packets sent to the printer aren't always actions that require some amount of time to complete, but for simplicity, all packets will reply with this anyway, to avoid confusion with packets that do and don't take time to complete.)
-It is important for the computer host software to be aware of when packet's actions are completed, in the event that the next packet that will be sent, is a wait packet.
+It is important for the computer host software to be aware of when a packet's actions are completed, in the event that the next packet that will be sent, is a wait packet.
 This ensures that the wait packet actually waits for the pending actions to complete, before that next packet goes ahead and is sent.

 PacketHolder